marcelpetrick/DevNotes/BeenThereSeenThat/20231117_NVIDIA_II_Tailoring_LLMs_to_Your_Use_Case/README.md

 * how does it work?
   * see OctoML: for synthetic data generation and context distillation
-  * acquire data set -> prompt LLama 2/= B model with few-shot prompts -> manually verify results -> train LLama 2 7B with PEFT and FP4 to mimic Llama 2 70B -> prompt llama 2 7B with zero-shot prompts.
-Hosted on OactoAI platform
+  * acquire data set -> prompt LLama 2 70B model with few-shot prompts -> manually verify results -> train LLama 2 7B with PEFT and FP4 to mimic Llama 2 70B -> prompt llama 2 7B with zero-shot prompts.
+Hosted on OctoAI platform

 ###  more robust RAG
 * tuning a question decomposition model